omaromar03/m5-regularization-explorer-/README.md

 - Features that remain relatively stable across the path are likely to be more robust predictors.

 ## Interpretation
-The regularization path shows that L1 produces sparse solutions by eliminating weaker predictors as regularization becomes stronger.
-In contrast, L2 keeps all features while reducing their magnitudes more smoothly.
-Based on these results, L1 is a strong choice when feature selection and simpler models are preferred, while L2 is better when preserving all available predictive information is more important.
+The plot illustrates how the model behaves differently under L1 and L2 regularization as the value of C changes, where C represents the inverse strength of regularization.
+When using L1 regularization, the coefficients of some features decrease progressively and eventually reach exactly zero when C is small (i.e., when regularization is strong).
+This indicates that the model considers these features unimportant and effectively removes them, which is known as feature selection.

+In contrast, L2 regularization causes the coefficients to shrink gradually toward zero but rarely eliminates them completely.
+This means that all features remain in the model, although their influence is reduced.
+Additionally, some features remain relatively stable across different values of C, suggesting that they are strong and reliable predictors, while others shrink rapidly, indicating lower importance and sensitivity to regularization.

+Based on these observations, L1 regularization is more suitable when the goal is to build a simpler model with fewer features, whereas L2 is preferred when it is important to retain all available information and handle multicollinearity more effectively.
 ## Files
 - `regularization_explorer.py` — main script
 - `regularization_path.png` — output visualization